Hue-Jhan/Quality-Treshold-clustering/README.md

 - Generate a dedicated account for the algorithm.

-Once the database setup is complete, two terminals will open: Server terminal (running on port 8080), and Client terminal, which is the main interface for user interaction.
-In the client terminal, you will be prompted with two options:
+Once the database setup is complete, two terminals will open: Server terminal (running on port 8080), and Client terminal, which is the main interface for user interaction, here you will be prompted with two options:

 <img src="media/qt1.png" align="right" width=280>

-- Load data from the database.
+- Load data from the database (remember to add Mysql library when building the project).

 - Load clusters from a file.